arthurdenner/theme_mode_handler/README.md

 }
 ```

-A complete example can be found on the `example` folder.
+A complete example can be found in the `example` folder.

 ## Inspiration